Enichan/WaveEffectGenerator/README.md

 # WaveEffectGenerator

-Generates frames for a retro wave effect as seen on SNES and other 16 bit consoles using horizontal displacement
+Generates frames for a retro wave effect as seen on SNES and other 16 bit consoles using horizontal displacement.

+Build or download the [zipped executable](wavegen.exe).

 # Usage